 The call of the out-of-doors has howled since the creation of the door itself, but its permanence is not guaranteed.
 As sportsmen and women watched wildlife disappear before their eyes at the turn of the 20th century, they demanded that they themselves be held accountable for its conservation.

-As outdoor recreation continues to evolve, the question remains: how too will its funding?
+As outdoor recreation continues to evolve, is a ‘backpack tax’ the best approach to sustaining conservation funding?